stagerightlabs/bloom/README.md

 Bloom is an independent project that is not affiliated with the [Stellar Development Foundation](https://www.stellar.org/foundation).

+Note: This library has not yet reached full functionality; it is not ready for use in production applications.

 ## Installation

 You can install the package via composer: